Yuvelir1993/elk/telemetry/README.md

 ### Kibana configuration
 Add token and tls certificate + key for tls which you can find in the apm-server.yml.
+Example token: AAEAAWVsYXN0aWMvZmxlZXQtc2VydmVyL3Rva2VuLTE2OTMxNDgwMjE4MjY6QUE4Z3RsVVhSUFNRelp5VHdQcm91dw
+After successful APM integration you should see the "no longer blocking ingestion as all precondition checks are now satisfied" log from the APM server instance.

 ## Pre requisites
 ### Prepare Linux